When caring for a property it doesn’t matter if it’s one acre or ten. All property owners need productive machines to help them care for the land.

 For example, John Deere’s 1 and 2 series tractors fall into the sub-compact category, ranging from 22- to nearly 37-horespower.
 Not far from that, Deere’s 3 series compact tractors (CUTs) check in between 25-46 horsepower and are also a great option, especially for those with larger properties to maintain.

 Watch to learn more about the Deere 2038R tractor.

 Though small in size, CUTs are mighty in performance.
 Best of all, they’re compatible with several attachments, giving them the versatility to accomplish numerous tasks around a property.
 Deere also offers the exclusive Quik-Tatch hitch to make changing from one attachment to another fast and simple.

 Here are five of the most popular applications and attachments for CUTs.

 A CUT can be used to mow.

 Did you know that mowing, arguably the most common yard work task, can be done with a sub-compact or compact tractor?
 With a mower attachment, the tractor quickly turns into a finish mower to tackle clean, close cuttings of common lawn grass.

-To make attachment swap-in and swap-out simple, John Deere offers a drive-over mower deck for its compact tractors.
+To make attachment swap-in and swap-out simple, Deere offers a drive-over mower deck for its tractors.
 After making a few adjustments per the operator’s manual, the operator simply – as the name implies – drives over the deck, secures the attachment, then is off to mow.